 This course is a study of the development and significance of music and perceptual motor activities in child development from infancy through kindergarten.
-Emphasis is placed on basic teaching techniques and selecting suitable materials and equipment for various age and maturity levels among preschool children.
-This course is designed for students who have an interest in working with children ages 0 - 5 in settings such as preschools, daycares etc. (FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.
+Emphasis is placed on basic teaching techniques and selecting suitable materials and

 121 Creative Art

 Advisory: English 48 and English 49, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5 and W5.